darklaunch/darklaunch.com/blog/how-to-rsync-using-a-public-ssh-key.md

 User ubuntu
 ```

-Now you can omit the "--rsh" parameter and do:
+Now you can omit the `--rsh` parameter and do:

 ```bash
 $ rsync --checksum --recursive --verbose --progress "myfolder" "ubuntu@10.20.1.10:/home/ubuntu/"